Ultimate Philadelphia Real Estate Investing Guide for 2026

 Employment Base Diversity

-A diversified employment base is something a wise long-term rental property owner will hunt for.
-When there are only one or two major hiring companies, and either of them moves or closes down, it will make you lose paying customers and your asset market rates to go down.
+A diverse employment base is something a wise long-term rental property investor will search for.
+When there are only a couple dominant hiring companies, and one of them moves or closes down, it can lead you to lose renters and your asset market values to decrease.

 Unemployment Rate